Data Mining

 I. Models

 Ok.
 So now you have imported managed and unmanaged data sets.
-Maybe just because of your work data sets on the loose have now become of higher quality.
+Maybe because of your work, data sets on the loose have become higher quality.
 This is what attention does.

 Modeling means relating data: what is related to what.
-If you know which servers support an application and which applications support a process and which process produces a product and which product is bought by clients, then you know what products can be produced and sold if a certain server does not malfunction.
-And one million other things of course.
+Suppose you know which servers support an application, which applications support a process, which process produces a product, and which product is bought by clients.
+In that case, you know what products can be produced and sold if a certain server functions correctly.
+And one million other things, of course.

-How well you do this job all depends on your knowledge of metamodels.
+How well you do this job depends on your metamodels knowledge.
 But of course, Dragon1 has some reference models and templates to help you get going.

 II.
 Views